 The best way to avoid this is to only take registered taxies and travel in groups.
 Another good option is to use Uber instead.
 With Uber, the driver is registered and you can be tracked via GPS with your phone.
 Uber is not available everywhere in Peru but it is in large cities is and well worth using.

 Road safety is also something to be aware of in Peru.
-Bus crashes do happen fairly frequently and oftentimes result in several deaths.
-It is best to book bus journey through reputable companies like Peru Hop or Crus del Sur.
+Bus accidents do happen fairly frequently and oftentimes result in several lives lost.
+It is best to book a bus journey through reputable companies like Peru Hop or Crus del Sur.

 On another note, an equally big safety concern in Peru is altitude sickness which can be very serious for some people.
 Cusco sits at over 3,000m above sea level and at that altitude alone people can experience some symptoms.
 Altitude sickness pills are very helpful and can be purchased at any pharmacy over the counter in Peru.

 A Peru Travel Guide (or any travel guide for that matter) just couldn’t be complete without telling you how much things cost!
 Here are some of the biggest things to budget for in Peru and what they cost.

 Accommodation costs in Peru vary greatly.
 There are hotels that cost hundreds of dollars a night and dorm rooms for $8 USD a night.

 A decent hostel room will go for about $12 USD.
 Expect to pay $30-$40 USD for a basic private room.